octo-technology/OpenTezos/docs/michelson/tutorial.md

 - `unit` represents a non-specified type.
 - `timestamp` represents a duration (e.g. NOW, 1571659294, "2019-09-26T10:59:51Z"; i.e. a string following the RFC3339 standard)

-Notice that there is no floating point type supported (such as _float_).
+Notice that there is no floating-point type supported (such as _float_).

-Obviously The Michelson language also provides operators allowing the manipulation of these types.
+Obviously, The Michelson language also allows for the manipulation of these types.

-But before going on primitive type , let's introduce _unit_ type, the optional (i.e. the _option_ type) and the _pair_ type.
+But before going on primitive type, let's introduce _unit_ type, the optional (i.e. the _option_ type) and the _pair_ type.

 #### "You shall not pass type" with `UNIT`

 The `UNIT` instruction pushes a `Unit` value of type _unit_ on top of the stack.
-The _unit_ type stands for nothing in many context:
+The _unit_ type stands in many context for nothing:
-- an empty structure in case of a storage.
+- an empty structure in case of storage.
-- an empty entrypoint in case of a parameter.
+- an empty entry point in case of a parameter.
 - an empty argument in a function.

 The `Unit` value represents the value of a _unit_ type.